SanthoshUthiraKumar/Word-count/README.md

 ## ALGORITHM:
 ### Step 1:
+Get the input file name from the user to count the words in it.

 ### Step 2:
+ Assigning a variable num_words is 0.

 ### Step 3:
+Opening the file which the user entered.

 ### Step 4:
+Split the words in the file using spaces between them.

 ### Step 5:
+num_words increases for every word in the for loop iteration.

 ### Step 6:
+Print the Number of Words and end the program

 ## PROGRAM:
 ```